 That’s why summer camp for teens is more important than ever before.
 There’s no better way to develop crucial interpersonal skills, invest in themselves without pressure, and enjoy the great outdoors.

 At Camp Friendship, there are plenty of adventure activities, including challenge courses, kayaking, and mountain boarding.
-There are also options for those who are not as interested in outdoor sports, such as drama, Dungeons & Dragons, and digital photography.
-Many of our activities are exclusively for teen summer campers to enjoy: water polo, high ropes, ultimate frisbee, and stand up paddleboarding.
+There are also options for those not as interested in outdoor sports, such as drama, yoga, and painting.
+Many of our activities are exclusively for teen summer campers to enjoy: pottery wheel, high ropes, and Dungeons and Dragons.

 Teens know themselves better than anyone, so it’s up to them to customize a schedule based on their interests.
 In school and extracurriculars, there’s pressure to achieve for the sake of grades and resume building.
 At camp, they can focus on only those activities that they truly enjoy.